status-im/nim-chronicles/README.md

 list of sinks that will be used in your program.

-The sinks are specified as a comma-separated list of valid Nim expressions that will be better illustated by the following examples:
+The sinks are specified as a comma-separated list of valid Nim expressions that will be better illustrated by the following examples:

 - `json`